ZT-715/cpp-logger/README.md

 5. **Signal Handling**:
    - Custom `signal_handler` captures unexpected program signals (e.g., segmentation faults) and logs details along with the stack trace.

-#### How to Run
+#### Build and Run

-To run successfully, the libdwarf and libelf libraries are needed, be sure to have them installed and on the path CPLUS_INCLUDE_PATH and LIBRARY_PATH.
+To build successfully, the libdwarf and libelf libraries are needed, be sure to have them installed and on the path CPLUS_INCLUDE_PATH and LIBRARY_PATH.

 ```
 git clone https://github.com/ZT-715/cpp-logger